EdbMails EDB Recovery and Migration software

 See steps to set the homeMDB attribute in the String Attribute Editor and steps to fix the inconsistent state of the user mailbox.

-• Step 5: Restart the Exchange Information Store and check the usermailbox
+• Step 5: Restart the Exchange server Information Store and check the usermailbox

 • Method 2: Move the mailbox to a Database Availability Group

-If your Exchange server is configured to use a Database Availability Group (DAG), you must create a new database on the DAG and move all your mailboxes to the database as described in the following steps.
+If your Exchange server is set up with a Database Availability Group (DAG), you'll need to create a new database within the DAG and then move all mailboxes to this new database.
+Follow the steps below to complete this process:

 • Step 1: Start the Exchange Management Shell (EMS)

-Launch EMS on your Exchange 2016 or 2019 server as an administrator
+Launch EMS on your Exchange server 2016 or 2019 server as an administrator

 • Step 2: Create a new mailbox database on the DAG